Meade Memorial Episcopal Church: Pastoral care

 For the next three years John J. Lloyd, who had presented the original request of Black Episcopalians to the Christ Church Vestry, remained active and supportive of the Meade community.
 Schooling remained a priority for children in the Black Uptown neighborhood.
 The Sunday School enrolled between 50 and 90 children during these early years.
 Under Lloyd's direction, a "parish [day] school for colored children" was also established, with an enrollment of about 100 young scholars.

 Services at Meade Chapel were led for the most part by White seminary students from the segregated Virginia Theological Seminary under the supervision of the rector of Christ Church.
 In 1876 the first Black minister, the Rev. John H. M. Pollard, was hired for Meade Chapel.
 While Pollard only stayed at Meade for a few years, it was the beginning of an influential career for this Black Episcopalian priest, who went on to become an archdeacon in North Carolina.
 Following Rev. Pollard's departure in 1881, the charge of Meade returned to the care of the White seminarians at VTS.
 They could now also draw from the new African-American Bishop Payne Divinity School, established in Petersburg, Virginia, in 1878, to bring in Black seminarians and deacons to minister at Meade.

 The Rev. William P. Burke was one of the first of the Bishop Payne graduates who came to Meade Chapel in November 1889 as a deacon.
 Within months, in February 1890, the Rev. Burke was ordained as a priest in the Episcopal Church, and as such was able to celebrate the Eucharist in his parish.
 Now that Meade was able to support a priest of its own, the parish applied to the Christ Church Vestry to leave their mission status under the care of Christ Church, and become an independent parish church in the diocese of Virginia.
 With this, the parish was committing to be financially self-supporting and was also able to select its own clergy; in May 1890 Meade Chapel became officially Meade Memorial Church.
-When the Rev. Burke left in 1892, the parish reverted back to mission status, pastored by seminarians.
+When the Rev. Burke left in 1892, the parish reverted to mission status, pastored by seminarians.

 In 1907 the Rev. Joseph F. Mitchell began his ministry at Meade and remained there for 11 years.

 By this time the condition of the actual Meade worship hall raised concern; originally built in 1870, the wooden structure was showing its age.
 It was decided that the ‘dilapidated’ building needed to be replaced, and a building fund was started by the Episcopal churches in Alexandria and Washington, DC. to raise the $10,000 needed for a new church building.
 In 1911 the site on Princess and Columbus was sold, and a larger property a few blocks up in the Uptown neighborhood was purchased.
 The following year construction on the new building was started, and in February 1913 the congregation was able to celebrate with Rev. Mitchell in their new brick chapel on Princess and Alfred St.